Learn about Mental Health

 - Enhance your help-seeking skills

-- Identify mental disorders and decreasing stigma
+- Identify mental disorders and decrease stigma

 Mental health literacy is crucial to building mental health, something that UBC has long championed and further committed to through the development of the Wellbeing Strategic Framework, as well as numerous supports and resources for students, faculty and staff.
 Like any other skill, mental health literacy is one you have to work on.
 It takes time to develop them and to recognize the tools and strategies that work best for you.

 Be sure to check out the Thrive event calendar for workshops and training on mental health literacy.
-While we're promoting these as part of Thrive, many of them take place year-round and can be adapted for your specific department, Faculty, or student group.
+While we're promoting these as part of Thrive, many of them take place year-round and can be adapted for your specific department, faculty, or student group.

 Mental health is impacted by many factors, both in and out of one's control.
 Historically, persistently, and systemically marginalized people often experience a greater frequency of mental health problems as the result of discrimination and harassment within western/North American systems.
 Systems that might impact mental health for some populations include capitalism, colonialism, patriarchy, racism, etc.